zogzog/cubicweb/doc/book/en/tutorials/base/create-cube.rst

     content = String(required=True, fulltextindexed=True)
     entry_of = SubjectRelation('Blog', cardinality='?*')

-The first step is the import of the EntityType (generic class for entity and attributes that will be used in both Blog and BlogEntry entities.
+The first step is the import of the :class:`EntityType` (generic class for entity and attributes that will be used in both Blog and BlogEntry entities.

 A Blog has a title and a description.
 The title is a string that is required and must be less than 50 characters.
 The